-Mull can be reached from Oban (or Kilchoan) where you land in the colourful Tobermory.
+Mull can be reached from Oban, Lochaline or Kilchoan where you land in the colourful Tobermory.
 There is a wonderful selection of shops and the fish and chip van on the Pier has a well deserved reputation.

 As you explore the island you will again be travelling mainly on single track roads, but there are ample opportunities to stop and see the sights.
 Some of which would include Calgary beach and gallery, Duart Castle, highland cows and the Treshnish Isles.

 The Isle of Iona is a short trip from the Ross of Mull and worth the trip.

 The Isle of Ulva is a car-less, small island just off Mull (1 minute by passenger “ferry”) and the café serves locally caught seafood.
 There is a black house museum and lots of walking on an island that has been left to develop naturally.

 Oban is a very popular seaside town and as well as being a destination for tourists is the gateway to the Isles.
 If staying on the mainland, you can take day trips to Islands such as Lismore, Kerrera, Gigha and larger ones such as Mull and Islay.